Transfer Credit Guide - How to Obtain Your College Transcripts

 - A student must complete a minimum of 25% of the total credit hours for a Master’s degree program at CTU (75% of credits may be transferred in).

-- A student must complete a minimum of 25% of the total credit hours for a Doctoral degree program at CTU.
-Core and concentration courses may be transferred, but research and writing courses must be completed at CTU (75% of credits may be transferred in).
+- A student must complete a minimum of 25% of the total credit hours for a doctoral degree program at CTU (75% of credits may be transferred in).

 The residency requirement of the university outlines that not all credits may be accepted and it dictates the amount of transfer credit that can be used toward any degree program.
 It’s important that credits be for classes that are equivalent to those in your degree program.
-To determine whether your credits can apply, your prior school(s) will be required to send official transcripts to CTU.
+To determine whether your credits can apply, you will be required to provide official transcripts to CTU.